Software Requirements Analysis with Example

 Testable Each page of the system will load in an acceptable time-frame Register student and enrol courses pages of the system will load within 5 seconds

-Now let’s understand each of these requirement in details starting with Atomic.
+Let us understand each of these attributes in more detail, starting with Atomic.

 Atomic